 The Excel POISSON.DIST function calculates the Poisson Probability Mass Function or the Cumulative Poisson Probability Function for a supplied set of parameters.

 The function is new to Excel 2010 and so is not available in earlier versions of Excel.
-However the Poisson.Dist function is simply a new version of the Poisson function, which is available in earlier versions of Excel.
+However the Poisson.Dist function is simply an updated version of the Poisson function, which is available in earlier versions of Excel.

-The chart on the right shows the the Poisson Probability Mass Function with an expected value (mean) equal to 25.
+The above chart on the right shows the Poisson Probability Mass Function with an expected value (mean) equal to 25.

 If you want to calculate the value of this function at x = 40, this can be done using the Excel Poisson.Dist function, as follows: